realthunder/asm3-wiki/Topological-Naming.md

 However, if we hash element names in the intermediate steps, where the shapes produced are not persisted, it is possible to have lost the string ID when restoring the document, causing unwanted element name change.
-To prevent this, the element map inside `ComplexGeoData` will keep an array of very historically used string ID references for each hashed names.
+To prevent this, each entry in the element map inside `ComplexGeoData` will keep an array of every historically used string ID references that are involved in generating that map entry.
 And the arrays are persisted along with the element map.
+However, tests shows that the persisted form of this string IDs often gets quite long, often longer than the element name itself.
+Future development may explore the possibility to reduce file size by simply set `Hasher.SaveAll` to `True`, and discard all the intermediate string ID references.

 ## Element Map Versioning

-As you can see from the description so far, the element name generation is a very delicate process.
+As you can see from the description so far, as well as the naming [[algorithm|Topological-Naming-Algorithm#algorithm]], the element name generation is a very delicate process.
 It can be affected by many factors, such as whether the user turns on the hasher, the hasher threshold, how the feature assigns the primary element name, the `TopoShape` name generating algorithm, and of course,